Capacitated Network Design Games on a Generalized Fair Allocation Model: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:Model} is the preliminary: we give notations and a formal model of CSCSG, and so on.
+Section \ref{sec:Model} is preliminary: we give notations and a formal model of CSCSG, and so on.
 Sections \ref{sec:SumCost} and \ref{sec:MaxCost} are the main parts of this paper.
-The first is about PoA and PoS under sum-cost, and the second is about PoA and PoS under max-cost.
-In Section \ref{sec:asymmetric}, we discuss the capacitated asymmetric CSG.
-Section \ref{sec:conclusion} gives concluding remarks and future work.
+The first is about PoA and PoS under sum cost, and the second is about PoA and PoS under max cost.
+Section \ref{sec:asymmetric} discusses the capacitated asymmetric CSG.